 I don’t know about Burnside College, but where I went to library school, almost everyone worked in a library at the circulation desk or worked part-time in an elementary school, and I think everyone had an internship of some sort.
 I loved my internships and the projects that I worked on.
 Not to mention, they were great networking opportunities.

 That’s not the only reason I think this is a bad program.
-We’ve only seen one of Barbra’s assignments, but just look at this thing:
+We’ve only seen one of Barbara’s assignments, but just look at this thing:

 What kind of BS prompt is that anyway?!
 This is a class discussion topic at most!
 You can’t write a graduate-level paper on this weak a prompt!
 At most, you’ll be asked to do a case study or to address this while writing your Collections Development Policy.
 This is not graduate-level work!